laithsinawi/fancy-grid-portfolio/README.md

 ## Changelog

+### version 2.0.1
+Tested on WordPress version 4.7.1
+Added CSS namespace for description overlay color getting overwritten by some theme's CSS

 ### version 2.0
 * Complete new code base - change from procedure programming to object oriented programming using WordPress best practises.